Muhamed Šefket Kurt: World War II

-On Orthodox Christmas Eve, 6 January 1942, Ustasha authorities in occupied Tuzla intended to demolish the Cathedral of the Assumption of the Most Holy Mother of God.
-Along with the demolition of the Tuzla Orthodox Church, the Ustashas intended to carry out a mass execution of Serb civilians on Christmas Eve.
+On Orthodox Christmas Eve, 6 January 1942, Ustaša authorities in occupied Tuzla intended to demolish the Church of the Dormition of the Theotokos.
+Along with the demolition of the Tuzla Orthodox Church, the Ustašas intended to carry out a mass execution of Serb civilians on Christmas Eve.

+This information was heard by the mufti of Tuzla Muhamed Šefket ef.
+Kurt, who with a group of prominent residents of city, requested an urgent meeting with the German commander of the Tuzla and energetically demanded that he prevent the crime.
+When the Germans heard of the extent of Bosniak opposition to such actions, they issued a written order prohibiting the Ustašas from taking any retaliatory measures without they approval.

+In an effort to strengthen the demarche with the German commander, mufti and a group of prominent Tuzla residents went to Zagreb and asked to be received by Ante Pavelić.
+He did not do so, but they were received by Andrija Artuković, from whom the delegation asked that the Ustašas not harm the Serbs of Tuzla.
+Thanks to mufti Kurt's involvement, there were no mass crimes in this city.

 Personal life

 Kurt married Arifa (née' Turalić; 1883–1959) from Tešanj and they had eight children together.
-Two of their sons were killed while fighting with the Yugoslav Partisans in the Second World War and a third son was killed by the Partisans near the end of the war out of unknown reasons.
-A fourth son was declared an "enemy of the people]" by the new communist government of the Yugoslavia and imprisoned for 20 years.
+Two of their sons were killed while fighting with the Yugoslav Partisans in the World War II and a third son was killed by the Partisans near the end of the war out of unknown reasons.
+A fourth son was declared an "enemy of the people" by the new communist government of the Yugoslavia and imprisoned for 20 years.